Aldeia-IT/didz-api/README.md

 ## Deploy to EBS

-Pushing to dev branch will deploy to EBS
+Pushing to develop branch will deploy to EBS

 ## PR To DEV

-Checking this actions
+Github Action checks this actions

 ```bash
 npm install